 Final part for the Christmas Veggie Recipes for this year.
-The sprout dish is really a miracle because even luke warm and soggy sprouts taste great with this recipe.
+My Brussel Sprout dish is really a miracle because even lukewarm and soggy sprouts taste great with this recipe.

 Angelic Lemony Leeks & Sprouts

-200g Trimmed Brussels Sprouts
+200g trimmed Brussels sprouts

-Seasoning to taste
+seasoning to taste

-- Bring to the boil, cover and simmer on a low heat for 5 minutes before adding the sprouts.
+- Bring to the boil, cover and simmer on a low heat for 10 minutes or until the sprouts start to soften.

 - Drain then season and stir in the lemon juice, just before serving.

 Saffron Potato & Parsnip Mash

-Salt & freshly Ground Black Pepper to taste
+salt & freshly ground black pepper to taste

-1 large Onion, Peeled & Sliced
+1 large onion peeled & sliced

 - Lightly grind the saffron threads in a pestle and mortar and add them to the saucepan.
 Bring to the boil, then simmer with the lid on until the vegetables are cooked.

-3. Strain the potatoes and parsnips, reserving the liquid.
+- Strain the potatoes and parsnips, reserving the liquid.

-5. Season well with salt and pepper and serve topped with caramelised onions.
+- Season well with salt and pepper and serve topped with caramelised onions.

 Baked Apples & Flambé Bananas